petarturukalo/rpibld/README.md

 the physical layer specification which the SD peripheral implements

+TODO ADD THIS TO THE ARM CPU SECTION: AAPCS arm procedure call standard https://github.com/ARM-software/abi-aa/blob/844a79fd4c77252a11342709e3b27b2c9f590cf1/aapcs32/aapcs32.rst - helpful to know which registers are safe to use when writing assembly that will be mixed with compiled C

 TODO
 - put in links/references for Bootloader Stages section?
 - as find and use more resources add them to resources section
-- need a config.txt (add a sample somewhere)
+- mention minimum /boot partition files like config.txt needed (see uncommitted boot-part dir; provide committed default files)
 - mention only works with sd not usb
-- add boot/ dir to git tracking?
-- add "booting ARM linux" instructions to resources?
+- add "booting ARM linux" instructions to resources? (after find it's needed)